-The Apprentice is required to follow the attendance policy, as outlined below:
+Trainees are required to follow the attendance policy, as outlined below:

-- Regular class attendance is essential to proper academic progress and is expected.
-Satisfactory attendance is considered a vital part of each apprentice's performance.
+- Regular class attendance is essential to proper academic progress and is expected and a vital part of each trainee's performance.
 Absences could result in a lowered achievement rating and an undesirable record.
-Absences in excess of 3 days within the 11-week training program may cause the apprentice to be dismissed from the program.
-Such determinations will be made on an individual, case-by-case basis. - Tardiness shall be defined as being late seven minutes or more to class, returning from breaks or leaving class early.
+Absences of three days (either excused or unexcused) within the 12week training program are grounds for dismissal.
+Such determinations will be made on a caseby-case basis. - Tardiness shall be defined as arriving after class arrival time or leaving class early.
 Two tardy episodes are equivalent to one absence.
-If an apprentice is more than 30 minutes late, it is considered an absence. - In an emergency, which causes an apprentice to be absent, it's the apprentice's responsibility to make arrangements with the instructor to complete missed work.
-The instructor will then decide, based on policy, if the apprentice should be permitted to make up missed work or, in the case of excessive absences, be referred to the D-H WRI Leadership for further action.
+If a student is more than 30 minutes late, it is considered an absence.
+Three absences are grounds for dismissal. - Should there be an emergency that causes a trainee to be absent, it's the trainee's responsibility to make arrangements with the instructor to complete missed work.
+Based on policy, the instructor will then decide if the trainee should be permitted to make up missed work or, in the case of excessive absences, be referred to the DH WRI Leadership for further action.

-• If an apprentice is absent for any reason, he/she must call the instructor and/or Program Leader to report the absence prior to the class start.
+• If a trainee is absent for any reason, they must call/text/email the instructor and/or Program Leader to report the absence before the start of class.
 Failure to call in on a class/practicum day will result in an unexcused absence.